AbhayPai/drupal9-starter/README.md

-# Lando Setup with Drupal 9
+# DDev Setup with Drupal 9

 ## Prerequisite for this is installation of lando in development machine are:
+1. Colima
-1. Docker
+2. Docker
-2. Lando
+2. DDev

 ## This project also includes continuos integration of probo with drupal 9.